Interpretable Embeddings with Sparse Autoencoders: A Data Analysis Toolkit: Limitations Conclusion

 \section{Limitations \& Conclusion}

-While we have shown that SAEs can extract novel insights about data, they are vulnerable to similar weaknesses as those that have inhibited their use for studying model internals---e.g., they are imperfect labelers due to feature absorption \citep{featureabsorption}.
-Our methods are also sensitive to the latents SAEs learn, which depends on its training/labeling datasets and affects the hypothesis space.
-Unlike dense embeddings, SAEs are not optimized for similarity (see \ref{sec:clustering}) and remain more computationally costly for clustering and retrieval.
-Lastly, our methods are by no means definitive---we aimed to provide a proof of concept that SAEs are useful for data analysis, but many choices (e.g. aggregating latents, metrics used) can be refined and better benchmarked, and SAEs themselves improved (e.g. different sizes, pooling different SAEs, using domain-specific SAEs), all of which we see as exciting future directions enabled by this work.
+While we have shown that SAEs can extract novel insights about data, they are vulnerable to similar weaknesses as those that have inhibited their use for studying model internals, such as feature absorption \citep{featureabsorption}.
+Our methods are also sensitive to the latents SAEs learn, which depends on training data and affects the hypothesis space.
+Unlike dense embeddings, SAEs are not optimized for similarity (see \ref{sec:clustering}) and remain more computationally costly.
+Lastly, our methods are by no means definitive—many choices (e.g. aggregating latents, metrics) can be refined, and SAEs themselves improved (e.g. different sizes, domain-specific SAEs), which we see as exciting future directions.

-In conclusion, we show the usefulness of SAEs as data labelers that generate interpretable embeddings---they allow us to mass label text with thousands of features at once using LLM activations.
-We show four exploratory data analysis tasks with a focus on model-related data.
-Dataset diffing is particularly valuable for describing model outputs, and finding correlations is useful for dataset auditing to discover potential artifacts.
-Clustering and retrieval demonstrate the advantages of having controllable embeddings via SAEs.
-Our results suggest that SAEs are a versatile tool for scalable data analysis, and given the rich insights we find in model data, we argue that data-centric interpretability is a promising direction towards understanding models.
+In conclusion, we use SAEs as data labelers to generate interpretable embeddings, using them for four data analysis tasks with a focus on model-related data.
+Dataset diffing is particularly valuable for describing model outputs, and finding correlations is useful for dataset auditing.
+Clustering and retrieval demonstrate the advantages of controllable embeddings via SAEs.
+Our results suggest that SAEs are a versatile tool for discovering unknown unknowns in training data and model outputs.
+Given the rich insights we find, we argue that data-centric interpretability is a promising direction towards understanding models.